Symptoms of Substance Use Disorders (Revised for DSM-5)

-- Worrying about cutting down or stopping; or unsuccessful efforts to control use
+- Worrying about stopping or consistently failed efforts to control one’s use

-- Spending a large amount of time using a substance, recovering from it, or doing whatever you need to do to get it
+- Spending a large amount of time using drugs/alcohol, or doing whatever is needed to obtain them

-- Building up “tolerance”, as defined by either needing to use noticeably larger amounts over time to get the desired effect or noticing less of an effect over time after repeated use of the same amount
+- Building up a tolerance to the alcohol or drug.
+Tolerance is defined by the DSM-5 as “either needing to use noticeably larger amounts over time to get the desired effect or noticing less of an effect over time after repeated use of the same amount.”

 - Experiencing withdrawal symptoms after stopping use.
 Withdrawal symptoms typically include, according to the DSM-5: “anxiety, irritability, fatigue, nausea/vomiting, hand tremor or seizure in the case of alcohol.”